-If you look at my RSpec, you will probably notice a wide usage of a klass
+If you look at my RSpec specs, you will probably notice a wide use of a klass method.

 describe Whois::Client do